The Weekend Workshop

 - How to draw and make graphics by hand

 I teach all the workshops myself, keeping class sizes to a minimum so that I can spend good time with each attendee.
 As well as script-based exercises, analyzing movie clips, and studying behind-the-scenes artwork, you’ll also be finishing some graphic props – drawing lettering, sealing and stamping, and forging passports – so please don't wear your best clothes!

 Please note that this is not a software course and we will not be using any computers whatsoever over the two days.

-- You’re a graphic designer looking to translate your skills to filmmaking, or...
+- You’re a graphic designer or illustrator looking to translate your skills to filmmaking, or...